Eddie Blazonczyk Sr.

 Eddie Blazonczyk, was "The Nation's Number #1 Polka Man" He was a friend to all polka fans around the world.
 In 1972 I went to my first weekend festival.
 It was Labor Day in Erie PA.
 The song that has been my favorite all these years since I first heard it was Girls, Girls Girls by Eddie B. I fell in love with his music and followed him ever since then.
 Back in 1991 Jay & I got married the first Saturday in May with our reception at Blob's Park in Jessup, MD.
 Eddie & The Versatones played for our reception and we received so many compliments from our non-polka friends who attended the wedding, saying how much they enjoyed the music and the band.
 For nine years after that we always celebrated our anniversary at Blob's Park with Eddie B. on the first Saturday in May.

 The following is a story I wrote about Eddie B. This story is my tribute to one of the greatest polka musicians ever.
-If you are a true Versatones fan you'll notice all the words that are italicized are Song Titles that Eddie recorded through the years.
-There are 105 titles.
+If you are a true Versatones fan you'll notice that the 167 "Italicized" words are Song and Album Titles that Eddie recorded through the years.
 I hope you enjoy it as much as I enjoyed writing it.
 The picture below the story shows the placque I presented to Tony Blazonczyk September 15, 2012 at Polkamotion.

 Eddie Blazonczyk had a typical Musicians Life, traveling down Polka Road.
 He played in the Happy Tappy, all the Polka Lounges in Chicago and At The Tavern in other cities including Brighton Park.
 For many musicians It's A Great Life for Bandleaders.
 He traveled on a Sea Cruise, Far Away From Home.
 He went All Around The World, even Going To Poland.
 During his Visit to Poland, he met the Boy From Krakow, the Polish Highlander, The Village Girls and the Goral as he listened to the Mountain Yodel and Mountaineer Music.
 This was Four Miles From Warsaw, In Zakopane his Home Away From Home In The Old Country.